mixu/cssbook/input/5-tricks.md

 ## Techniques for horizontal and vertical centering in CSS

 Horizontal and vertical centering in CSS is somewhat complicated.
 There are many different techniques which have different requirements and tradeoffs.
-Take a look at shshaw's [codepen resource on centering](http://codepen.io/shshaw/full/gEiDt) for additional examples (although his explanation of why his preferred technique works is overly complicated, since `position: absolute` boxes are simply [sized in one step using the constraint-based algorithm](2-box-model.html#absolutely-positioned-non-replaced-elements) depending on on whether offsets, dimensions and margins are defined; there is no five step process here).
+Take a look at shshaw's [codepen resource on centering](http://codepen.io/shshaw/full/gEiDt) for additional examples (although his explanation of why his preferred technique works is overly complicated, since `position: absolute` boxes are simply [sized in one step using the constraint-based algorithm](2-box-model.html#absolutely-positioned-non-replaced-elements) depending on whether offsets, dimensions and margins are defined; there is no five step process here).

 In this section, I will demonstrate techniques for horizontal and vertical centering and ask you to think about how they work and what their benefits and disadvantages are.